Biology Courses

 Course Detail:

 The one-term Anatomy & Physiology course offers broad coverage of basic scientific concepts, gross anatomy, and human physiology with clinical applications and relevance to disease states and tissues.
 An independent research component and presentation is included in each unit.
 Emphasis is placed on the relationships between structure and function and units cover cellular and autonomic physiology; integumentary; endocrinology; neuromuscular and musculoskeletal physiology; cardiorespiratory physiology; and gastrointestinal and metabolic physiology.
 The course focuses on human anatomy with some comparative physiology mixed in.
-Prerequisites: Honors Biology or equivalent
+Offered every academic year.
+Prerequisites: BL101 and BL102or equivalent.

 |